kienma/kienma.github.io/about.md

 Welcome to my blog!
 I'm Kien Malarney and I come from an international background:
 I'm Vietnamese–American, born and raised in Tokyo, Japan, and have attended international school for most of my school years.
 I study Mandarin Chinese, too.
+I study molecular biology at UC San Diego.

 In STEM, I'm mainly interested in biology, chemistry, computer science, mathematics, and their applications.
 Within biology, I enjoy genetics and protein chemistry, especially their applications in agriculture and molecular medicine.